Loren J. Giesler, Extension Plant Pathologist

 Seedling damage can occur when infected seed is planted, but this has not been observed in Nebraska.
 Typically, symptoms occur after midseason during the reproductive stages of crop development.
 Infected plants produce slightly smaller leaflets than healthy plants and have reduced vigor.
 As the disease advances, leaflets yellow, then wilt and turn brown.
 The brown leaves remain attached to the petioles (leaf stems).

 A light gray of silver discoloration will be visible in the taproot and lower stem when plants are split open.
-Black specs (microsclerotia) will be visible in this tissue of the stem and tap root.
+Black specks (microsclerotia) will be visible in this tissue of the stem and tap root.
 Outer tissues will have black, dusty microsclerotia.

 Plants in the driest parts of the field will typically show symptoms first.
 Upper pods may have poor fill and general low plant vigor.
 In some cases, the upper one-third of the plant may have only flat pods without seed.